 What the Hell Happened to Cuba Gooding Jr.?

 Academy Award winner, Cuba Gooding, Jr. used to be cast in movies to give them an air of prestige.
-His presence was a signal to the audience that the movie they were seeing was meant to be taken seriously, even if it was a Michael Bay movie.
+His presence was a signal to the audience that the movie they were seeing was meant to be taken seriously, even if it was directed by Michael Bay.
 But then, Gooding’s image changed.
 After a string of critical drubbing and commercial disasters, Gooding went from Hollywood darling to direct-to-video pariah.

 What the hell happened?